raysas/wheat-seq-annotation/readme.md

 ![Ring type domain which matches with the A. tauschii previously discussed hit](image-9.png)

-Gene 2 that we conclude is from FGENESH's gene4: **"Uncharacterized protein"** with a length of 247aa, has shown to align with a subject of the protein **"Uncharacterized protein"** which also has the same length, so this is our second final annotated gene, AUGUSTUS matched teh last 245 aa of this protein.
+Gene 2 that we conclude is from FGENESH's gene4: **"Uncharacterized protein"** with a length of 247aa, has shown to align with a subject of the protein **"Uncharacterized protein"** which also has the same length, so this is our second final annotated gene, AUGUSTUS matched the last 245 aa of this protein.
 Positions as per FGENESH:

 | G Str | Feature | Start    | End      |
 |---------|-------|---------|----------|